 How our PE curriculum is delivered

-AFC coaches adopt the use of Lancashire planning to ensure that all the requirements of the national curriculum are met across the key stages, as well as enhancing with their own units of work.
+Teachers use the Lancashire PE Passport to ensure that all the requirements of the national curriculum are met across the key stages.

 Fylde and Wyre provide a breadth of CPD opportunities for our staff, developing the leadership of PE in school; and with all of our teachers and teaching assistants having opportunities to observe specialist teaching of the PE curriculum.
 This has ensured that we are providing a high quality PE curriculum of at least two hours per week for each class, which is sustainable and develops our staff at the same time.

-In addition to this, we provide a Swimming curriculum through a 2 Term block and water safety which the children complete in Year 4.
+In addition to this, we provide a Swimming curriculum delivered across two terms in Year 3 followed by water safety which the children complete in Year 4.

 We also provide further enrichment opportunities in school through additional clubs such as, Fencing, Ju-jitsu, Multi-skills.